 For seven years I worked in a hospital as a clinical psychologist and coordinator of an arts project that I idealized based on the work of Dr. Nise da Silveira and educator Maria Amélia Pereira.
 After that period, I enrolled, not by chance, in a drawing course.

 The drawing took me to a new perception of the world.
 I started to see the shades of a shadow, the relationships between forms and colors, as well as the beauty and the mystery of things under light and shadow.
 This delighted me.
 Drawing became a way of expressing what I saw and felt.

 Two years later, I went to pursue my master’s degree at the School of the Art Institute in Chicago, where I joined the Art Therapy department.
 On that occasion, I was able to visit the museum attached to the School and to attend some painting and drawing classes.
 These possibilities represented a unique experience for the maturing of my regard.

 In 2012 I held my first solo exhibition, and since 2014 I have devoted myself exclusively to the work in the studio.
 I work directly from nature and the things around my studio, focusing my interest in the outgrowths of the line and color.
-For me, everything is movement and color.
+For me, everything is movement, rhythm and color.

 And my grandmother sang and sewed.
 Sang

 songs of sea and grove, in old-time language.

 And I always believed there was music in her fingers

 and words of love on my clothes written.